tokenika/eosfactory/pyteos/cases/account_name_conflict.md

 """
 ```
 ## Case

-The `EOSFactory` wraps the EOSIO accounts with objects.
-The symbolic names
+The `EOSFactory` wraps EOSIO accounts with objects.
+The symbolic name
-of this account objects, for example `account_alice` have to be unique in
+of an account object, for example `account_alice` havs to be unique in
 program.
-Moreover, they have be unique in a collection of scripts, especially
+Moreover, it havs be unique in a collection of scripts, especially
-if they represent real accounts.
+if they execute real transactions.

 The `EOSFactory` uses a mapping files that enforce the uniqueness.